-The BAFE Kitchen Fire Protection Systems Scheme observes best practice, including working to the UL 300 Standard (Fire Testing of Fire Extinguishing Systems for Protection of Commercial Cooking Equipment).
-Whilst this is an American Standard, BAFE acknowledge it is an extremely robust measure of fire protection for a large variety of commercial cooking equipment, and therefore the best way to demonstrate competence when working with these systems.
+The BAFE Kitchen Fire Protection Systems Scheme observes best practice, including LPS 1223 (fixed fire extinguishing systems for catering equipment) and the UL 300 (Fire Testing of Fire Extinguishing Systems for Protection of Commercial Cooking Equipment) Approval Standards.
 It is not the public’s responsibility to know this, but to be confident that their chosen provider does.

-UKAS accredited Certification Body NSI deliver the scheme assessment on behalf of BAFE for the Kitchen Fire Protection Systems Scheme (SP206).
-NSI contact information can be found here.
+UKAS accredited Certification Bodies BSI and NSI are licensed to deliver the scheme assessment on behalf of BAFE for the Kitchen Fire Protection Systems Scheme (SP206).
+Certification Body contact information can be found here.

 The BAFE Kitchen Fire Protection Systems Scheme (SP206) has received a lot of support throughout the industry and beyond from the FPA (Fire Protection Association), RISCAuthority, Ansul and Nobel Fire Systems - Read more